rafa3lmonteiro/py-mail-bot/README.md

-# py-mail-bot – simple Python gmail SMTP
+# py-mail-bot – simple python gmail SMTP

 **py-mail-bot** is a small Python script that sends an email using Gmail’s SMTP service.
 It’s meant for learning and testing how to send emails programmatically with Python.